-1. One and a quarter (1.25) times the average growth in housing stock in Chester over the previous four years.

-As shown in Table 11, Dwelling Unit Trends 2001-2022, Chester's annual percent growth in housing units in 2022 was 0.53%.
-This annual percentage growth is well under the 3.0% Maximum Sustainable Rate of Residential Growth threshold.

-- 2. One and a quarter (1.25) times the percentage increase in the housing stock total for the abutting towns of Auburn, Candia, Raymond, Fremont, Sandown, and Derry.
+- 1. One and a quarter (1.25) times the average growth in housing stock in Chester over the previous four years. - As shown in Table 11, Dwelling Unit Trends 2001-2021, Chester's annual percent growth in housing units in 2021 was 0.70%.
+This annual percent growth is under the 3.0% threshold. - 2.
+One and a quarter (1.25) times the percentage increase in the housing stock total for the abutting towns of Auburn, Candia, Raymond, Fremont, Sandown, and Derry.
 The percentage increase in housing stock for abutting towns is calculated as the number of housing units authorized on building permits during the prior year divided by the total dwelling units at the beginning of that year.
 The total dwelling units at the beginning of the year shall be calculated as the most recent decennial Census housing count of total dwelling units plus the total of units authorized subsequent to the beginning of that decennial year. - 3.
 Growth in housing stock must not threaten to over-tax the Town's ability to provide services and facilities, pursuant to Section 13.3.4 of the Town's Ordinance.